via-codes/Memorize/README.md

 LazyVGrid
 MVVM
 Emojis
-Flipping the cards "up" and "down"
+Flipping the cards "up" and "down" animations